ismael1222/Return-old-c.ai-look/README.md

 Works totally 100% on the client side

+# What does this do?
+This script will change the character.ai looks so it can be used as the old one!!

 # How to use:
 ## Firefox, Chrome, and other browsers:
 1. Download the extention named "Tampermonkey" from your browser's extension shop.